Helping Husbands and Spouses of Women with PPD

 The Importance of Providing Support

-In most cases, the responsibility for providing ongoing support and stability falls to the husband.
+In most cases, the responsibility for providing this support and stability falls to the husband.
 This is why, in addition to education about postpartum depression, a husband’s support can greatly determine how a woman’s condition will improve.

 Seeking Your Own Support

-Self-Help for Husbands
+Self-Help for Spouses

 - Exercising or getting outside daily